Simley High School: Academic performance

-Awarded to Ron Haala, high school mathematics, and Lori Haak, high school science.

 Demographics

-In 2017, 60.4% of students were white, 22.0% of students were Hispanic, 0.9% of students were black, 0.3% of students were Asian and 0.1% of students were American Indian.
+In 2025, the student population was 42.2% White, 31.3% Hispanic, 11.2% Black, 4.8% Asian, and 10.5% from other demographic backgrounds.

 Sports

 American football: The 2022 football team won the AAAA Minnesota Prep Bowl Championship defeating Hutchinson 34-24.

-Baseball: The 2014 baseball team finished with an 11-9 record.
-It did not make it into the section tournament.
-Anthony Poole led the team in strikeouts.

 Boys' basketball: In the 2014-15 season, the boys' varsity basketball team finished with a final record of 18 wins and 8 losses.
 Its last game of the season was against Saint Paul Johnson in the Section 4AAA semifinals.
 The Spartans' triumphant run ended with a 93-65 loss with a great effort by Jack Stensgard with 18 points and double figures by others.

-Dance: Members of the B-squad, junior varsity, and varsity dance teams are dancers from seventh and eighth-grade students of Inver Grove Heights Middle School and freshmen, sophomores, juniors, and seniors of Simley.
-In the 2014-2015 season, the Simley varsity dance team was second in kick and first in jazz in the section tournament.
-In the Minnesota State Tournament, they were eighth and ninth respectively.

-Golf: The golf team had two participants in the state tournament last year, senior Nick Battis and junior Aaron Leafgren.
+Golf: The golf team had two participants in the state tournament in 2019, senior Nick Battis and junior Aaron Leafgren.
 Mitch Vogel, a senior, was lucky enough to score an ace during a tryout round at Inverwood Golf Course on the par 3 sixth hole.

 Boys' hockey: The Spartans play at the Veteran's Memorial Community Center.
 They are in the Metro East Conference and compete in Section 4A.
 The Spartans have made multi-section final appearances (most recently during the 2017-18 season) and two state tournament appearances in 1996 and 2003.

-Wrestling: The Spartans have won the state championship under Will Short more than four times since 2000, including 2015.

 Extra-curricular activities

-Extra-curricular activities include FIRST Robotics Team, Math Team, Simley Theatre Guild, Yearbook, German Club, Simley Marching Band, International Club, National Honors Society and Spanish Club.
+Extra-curricular activities include FIRST Robotics Team, Math League, Simley Theatre Guild, Yearbook, Simley Marching Band, International Club, National Honors Society, Spanish Club, GSA, BSU, Speech Team, Trap Team and Badminton Club.

 Conference

-Simley High School joined a new conference in the 2014-2015 school year, The Metro East Conference.
-It joined this conference after the Classic Suburban Conference dissolved.
-The other schools include Hastings High School, Henry Sibley High School, Hill-Murray School, Mahtomedi High School, North High School, South Saint Paul Secondary and Tartan Senior High School.
+Simley High School joined the Metro East Conference conference during the 2014 to 2015 school year after the dissolution of the Classic Suburban Conference.
+The other schools in this conference include Hastings High School, Two Rivers High School, Hill-Murray School, Mahtomedi High School, North High School, South Saint Paul Secondary and Tartan Senior High School.